marmelab/react-admin/docs/Forms.md

     }
     ```

-Form validation deserves a section of its own ; check [the Validation chapter](./Validation.md) for more details.
+Form validation deserves a section of its own; check [the Validation chapter](./Validation.md) for more details.

 ## Default Values